 Reusing ceremony flowers to your reception is a great way to cut down on the number of arrangements you need (and cost).
 Just keep in mind that if the flowers are out in the sun or heat for a long time they may not look their best being transferred to your sweetheart table.
 Work with your florist to make sure they use hardy blooms that hold up well, roses, lisianthus, carnations, ranunculus, etc.

 5.)
-Avoid Dyed, Painted or Preserved/Bleached Florals
+Avoid Dyed, Painted, Preserved/Bleached, and Invasive Florals

 I hope this was helpful!
 If you have any specific questions drop them in the comments below.